 Faculty

-Arcades, Trains, and Hysterics: 19th-Century Foundations of Film
+Arcades, Trains, Hysterics: 19th-Century Foundations of Film

 Open, Seminar—Fall | 5 credits